brownplt/smol-translator/README.md

 # SMoL Translator

-This package defines the SMoL language and provides functions that translate SMoL to other languages.
-The goal is to support translation to at least JavaScript and Python.
+This package defines the SMoL language and provides functions that translate SMoL to other languages (currently JavaScript and Python).

-Translation to JavaScript is ready.
-See [the SMoL vs JavaScript section](#smol-vs-javascript) for limitations and known incompatibilities between the languages.
+See [the SMoL vs JavaScript
+section](#smol-vs-javascript) for limitations and known incompatibilities between the languages.

-Translation to Python is WIP.
-See [the SMoL vs Python section](#smol-vs-python) for limitations and known incompatibilities between the languages.
+See [the SMoL vs Python
+section](#smol-vs-python) for limitations and known incompatibilities between the languages.